wisemen-digital/vue-core/docs/components/radio-group/radio-group.md

 <ComponentPreview name="radio-group/error" />

 ### Custom
-You can fully customize the RadioGroup component by providing a custom template for each `RadioGroupItem`.
-Additionally, you can use the `RadioGroupItemIndicator` component to render the default indicator if needed.
+You can fully customize the RadioGroup component by providing a custom template for each `VcRadioGroupItem`.
+Additionally, you can use the `VcRadioGroupItemIndicator` component to render the default indicator if needed.

 When styling the component, the following selectors are available: